WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ![](/docs/how-to-guides/data-basics/media/edit-form/form-populated.png)

-### Step 4: Making the title field editable
+### Step 4: Making the Page title field editable

-There's one problem with our _title_ field: you can't edit it.
-It receives a fixed `value`, but doesn't update it when the user is typing.
+There's one problem with our _Page title_ field: you can't edit it.
+It receives a fixed `value` but doesn't update it when typing.
 We need an `onChange` handler.

 You may have seen a pattern similar to this one in other React apps: